rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

     row_sum(i) = sum;
 });
 ```
-The report can be found at [sample-3.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-3-fixed) in which we can see that:
+The report can be found at [sample-3.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-3-fixed) in which we can see that:

 - `RowSumLR` runs in 0.52 ms,
 - `RowSumLL` runs in 1.14ms (+120%).
 The memory workload analysis section says: *"On average, only 4.0 of the 32 bytes transmitted per sector are utilized by each thread"*.
 This is the worst case scenario with FP32 numbers, and it is caused by the huge stride between elements on the same line of `A_LL`.
 Moreover, the L1 cache is used a lot, whereas `RowSumLR` does not use it at all.

 As you see, the best layout depends on what *operation* you plan on doing on your data, and *how* you plan on doing it i.e. which algorithm and which implementation.
 Another example is matrix multiplication where the best layout is cache/register-fitting blocked layout, *because* the best algorithm is cache/register-fitting blocked matrix multiplication.
 However, if you were to implement the naive version of matrix multiply `C=AB` where, for each element of `C`, you load a row of `A` and a column of `B` and perform the dot product, the best layout is storing `A/B` in row/column-major order respectively.
 For simulations on unstructured meshes, I recommend using [Z-order curve](https://en.wikipedia.org/wiki/Z-order_curve) re-ordering of the mesh-element.
-For our CFD code TRUST, this enabled an overall +20% speedup due to a better coalescing.
+For our CFD code TRUST, this enabled an overall +20% speedup due to a better coalescing (congrats to [Adrien Bruneton](https://www.linkedin.com/in/adrien-bruneton-7bb0ba94/).

 **Note:** Non-coalesced write are worst in performance that non-coalesced read, as a write needs to invalidate caches.
 A single non-coalesced write can invalidate a sector in L1, and L2, requiring the data to be fetched potentially all the way from DRAM for the next load.